Skip to Main Content

 The same project may not be submitted to more than one ORCA funding opportunity in the same cycle.

-An individual may serve as a PI on only one application to either the Latinx Studies Seed Grant program OR the Racial and Social Justice Seed Grants program in a single application cycle.
+An individual may serve as a PI on only one application to either the Latinx Studies Seed (LSS) Grant program or the Racial and Social Justice (RSJ) Seed Grants program in a single application cycle.

 Use of Funds

-Funds must be used for direct research costs such as materials, supplies, personnel, and travel to the extent that such expenses are directly related to the proposed project.
+Funds must be used for direct research and/or creative activity costs such as materials, supplies, personnel (including student and staff salaries), and travel to the extent that such expenses are directly related to the proposed project.

 Proposed activities and expenditures must comply with all applicable university policies and procedures.